-We have in place an appropriate policy which we are required by law to maintain when processing such data.
+We have in place an appropriate policy document and/or other safeguards which we are required by law to maintain when processing such data.

 Less commonly, we may process this type of data where it is needed in relation to legal claims or where it is needed to protect your interests (or someone else's interests) and you are not capable of giving your consent, or where you have already made the data public.